puzzmo-com/blog.puzzmo.com/content/posts/2024/07/31/puzzmo-constructors/index.md

 In my upcoming Cross|word, I have an answer in the grid that I wanted to clue as a song title.
 My original clue was a fill-in-the-blank with a lyric from the song, but test solvers pointed out this was too difficult if they didn’t know the song.
 Brooke helped me make the clue more inferable by dropping the lyric approach and instead providing a definitional angle for the title, while still referencing the album it’s on.
 This revision let me keep the reference while also prioritizing solvers!

 All constructors are also sent a proof of their puzzle before they run, allowing them to review any changes that have been made.
-The Puzzmo editing process was another feature that constructor’s emphasized:
+The Puzzmo editing process was another feature that constructors emphasized:

 **Kelsey Dixon:**
 > i enjoy the puzzmo process, and the transparency of being able to see the alternate clue options etc. before a puzzle runs… i feel that at puzzmo the constructor has a little more control/ownership over the final product than one might have elsewhere.